crueber/restful-api/README.md

        PUT /posts/1  // Updates a post that exists!
     DELETE /posts/1  // Deletes a post that exists!

 It should become fairly obvious why there are so many advantages of this style; Convention over configuration.
 Guessibility.
 Idempotency.
 Best of all, it's becoming the primary standard on the web.
 No assumptions are made (in this framework) about your applications authorization style.
-Though security is taken in to account for each and every resource.
-It is recommended that you follow REST guidelines and make it possible for each individual request to require authorization, rather than relying on sessions.
+Though security is taken in to account for each and every resource (even for nested resources, it's applied all the way down the line).
+It is recommended that you follow REST guidelines and make it possible for each individual request to require authorization, rather than relying purely on sessions.

 One of the few downfalls of REST is the lack of batch APIs.
 Continuing the Blog example, want to delete 80 posts?
 Good luck.
 Make 80 calls to the API.
 This library attempts to solve that problem on a larger scale, too.